avatar-kaleb/kalebmckelvey-site/blog/2020-overview-and-my-~first-year-at-disney.md

 2021 will bring even more of this and I couldn't be more excited.

 I'm unsure why there's a stigma against being a full-stack Engineer in the web dev community, stating it's impossible to have expertise in both.
-Expertise and being an expert has such a general definition, along with it being on a sliding scale, that I respectfully disagree with that notion.
+"Expert" has such a general definition, along with it being on a sliding scale, that I respectfully disagree with that notion.
 It's definitely feasible developing on both sides of the stack with best practices in mind.

-No one, I repeat no one knows everything - having foundational knowledge of both makes you a better developer on either side.

-Lastly, learning a new skill or technology makes working in our field exciting.
+No one, I repeat no one knows everything.
+Learning a new skill or technology makes working in our field exciting.

 Who doesn't want to continue increasing the skill base they have, even if they aren't a so called "expert"?

+---

 ## My First Year as a Freelance Writer

-### Dev.to Distinguished Author
+My [first blog post](https://www.kalebmckelvey.com/blog/how-my-positive-thinking-journey-began) was written and published on Google Blogspot back in 2015; the goal at the time was inspiring others through my journey of positive thinking.
+I've written many different types of articles since then, developing my skills as a writer over time.

+Over the last two years I've earned the "Distinguished Author" over at [Dev.to](https://dev.to/).

+2020 gave me a nice surprises though!

 ### HoneyPot

+One of my articles was noticed by an editor over at HoneyPot - a platform that helps developers find new roles.
+I received an e-mail asking if I'd be interested in submitting a few articles for their [new developer community](https://cult.honeypot.io/).

+Of course I was!
+We talked through rates and topic ideas over a few e-mails, and BOOM I was a freelance writer.

+I couldn't believe that one of my hobbies became a small stream of income.
+Hopefully the trend continues for 2021!

+You can check out my published articles (a few more to come) on [my author page](https://cult.honeypot.io/contributors/kaleb-mckelvey)!

 ## My First Full Year of Singing Lessons

-## Lessons I'll Never Forget

-### Intentional Time Management
+Music has always been a love of mine - its power of bringing people together amazes me.

+Before November 2019, I was a strong believer that singing was a born talent.
+It is true that some are born with an innate ability, but just like athletics, there are skills developed too.

+I decided 2020 would be the year that I'd at least give it a try.
+It was an embarrassing first few lessons of course, I still remember sweating as I tried to sing the basic pitches as my teacher instructed; but, I refused to give up!

+The progress has been very rewarding!
+Although I won't sing like John Legend anytime soon, I can hold a few notes and sing through a few songs all thanks to my wonderful teacher.

+I'll be singing in my first recital (which raises money for charity) in Jan 2021, something I never would have thought was possible!

+---

+## My Friend Started a Company

+A mentor and friend started a consultant agency for AX Dynamics in 2020!
+He stated the year off strong by hiring full-time employees, and I couldn't be prouder of him!

+His grind and persistence this year was definitely admired by all of those he worked with, and I wish nothing but success in 2021 (and beyond)!

+## Wrapping up

+2020 was a challenge year mentally for all of us.
+It taught many lessons that I will never forget:

-### Appreciating the Little Things of Life
+1. Appreciating the Little Things of Life

-### The Importance of Health - Physical and Mental
+1. The Importance of Health - Physical and Mental

-### I need to do more for under-represented folks in tech
+1. Doing More for Underrepresented Demographics
+1. Help Others During National Cris by volunteering or donating
+1. Voting Matters

+With the end of 2020 behind us, all we can do is hope for a better 2021.
+Let's do our part to make it happen!!